alexandros-lekkas/ib-ia-valuator/README.md

-# IB IA Valuator
+# IB IA Valuator 💵
-💵 A program to calculate company values and simulate mergers, an IB Internal Assessment project
+A program to calculate company values and simulate mergers, an IB Internal Assessment project.

 ## Description 📕